egojoseph/specify-AWS-keys/README.md

 # /usr/bin/python2.7
-# written by Ego Joseph  on 29/09/2021 for Alfred and Victori
+# written by Ego Joseph  on 29/09/2021 for Alfred and Victoria
 # specify AWS keys

 import boto.ec2